abbas2157/apps-20/daily-english/PRIVACY.md

 ## Introduction

-Welcome to Lexi ("we," "our," or "us").
+Welcome to Daily English.
 We respect your privacy and are committed to protecting your personal data.
-This privacy policy will inform you about how we handle your personal information when you use our English learning application ("App") and tell you about your privacy rights.
+This privacy policy will inform you about how we handle your personal information when you use our English learning application and tell you about your privacy rights.

 ## Information We Collect